“Overcome the notion that you must be regular. It robs you of the chance to be extraordinary.” – Uta Hagen

 Hi!
-I’m Abby - Just A Girl Behaving Truthfully Under Imaginary Circumstances.
+I’m Abby - Just A Girl Living Truthfully Under Imaginary Circumstances.

 A little about Abby:

-An award nominated and winning actress, Abigail has been entertaining audiences in the US and UK in theatre since she was 9 years old.
-In addition to being a Musical Theatre Major at Rhode Island College, she has studied acting at The Neighborhood Playhouse School Of The Theatre and The Stella Adler Studio Of Acting in NY.
-Some of her favorite roles include Elsa in the WWHS production of “Frozen the Broadway Musical”, Christmas Past in the Stadium Theatre production of “A Christmas Carol”, Wendy in the FUSE Theatre of CT production of “Lost Girl” and Alice in the Vanilla Box production of “Alice in Wonderland”.
-Abigail has won the Ocean State Star Award for Outstanding Lead Performer for her portrayal as Elsa in “Frozen” and her short film “Me, Myself & I” won a national award and was a New England EMMY Honorable Mention.
-In her spare time, she loves to scrapbook, spend time with her friends & volunteer with various organizations.
+An award nominated & winning actress, Abigail has been entertaining audiences in the US & UK since she was 7 years old.
+In addition to being a double major in Musical Theatre & Dance at Rhode Island College, she is a member of the Rhode Island College Dance Company & has studied acting at both The Neighborhood Playhouse School of the Theatre & The Stella Adler Studio of Acting in NY.
+Some of her favorite roles include The Baker’s Wife in the RIC Musical Theatre production of “Into The Woods”, Ruth Condomine in the RIC Theatre production of “Blithe Spirit”, Elsa in the WWHS production of “Frozen the Broadway Musical”, Christmas Past in the Stadium Theatre production of “A Christmas Carol”, Wendy in the FUSE Theatre of CT production of “Lost Girl” & Alice in the Vanilla Box production of “Alice in Wonderland”.
+In 2024 Abigail was nominated for the Irene Ryan Acting Scholarship for the Kennedy Center American College Theatre Festival for the January / February 2025 competition, she has won the Ocean State Star Award for Outstanding Lead Performer for her portrayal as Elsa in “Frozen” & her short film “Me, Myself & I” won a national award and was a New England EMMY Honorable Mention.
+In her spare time, she loves to go to the theatre, spend time with her friends & volunteer with various organizations.

 A note from Abby:

 An excellent cast and crew absolutely help to make it all possible.
-Regardless of the size of the production, everyone has their individual roles to maintain the illusion, but theatre is a team sport.
+Regardless of the size of the production, everyone has their individual roles to maintain the illusion.
+There is no doubt - theatre is a team sport.
 We are all responsible for each other.
 We are — ‘Ohana.
 We laugh, we love, we fight.
 But, in the end, we all have the same goal: Put on the best production possible!
 The only way that happens is together.

 The things I love most about theatre are that it is unpredictable & fleeting.
 In theatre, the only thing that is certain is that nothing is certain -- ANYTHING CAN HAPPEN AT ANYTIME! that’s not a bad way to live a life.